michael-lehn/abc-llvm/README.md

-# abc-llvm
+# ABC: A Bloody Compiler for A Better C

-The ABC programming language is specifically crafted as a teaching language, with a primary focus on educating individuals about the intricacies of C programming.
-It aims to provide a functional equivalence to C while prioritizing teachability as its core principle.
+The ABC programming language is meticulously designed as a teaching language, specifically tailored to educate individuals about the intricacies of C programming while emphasizing teachability as its fundamental principle.

+Beyond being a tool for mastering C, ABC serves as a platform for understanding why C (or ABC) may not always be the optimal choice for a project and exploring alternative languages better suited to specific needs.
+Proficiency in ABC equips learners with the essential programming skills needed to swiftly adapt to these alternatives.

+## Better in what respect?

-In the realm of C instruction, the most daunting aspects often revolve around pointers and memory management, whether dealing with global, local, or dynamic memory.
-These concepts pose significant challenges, exacerbated by the syntactic complexities and semantic inconsistencies inherent in traditional C declarations.
-Such intricacies tend to distract students from grasping the fundamental concepts, hindering their learning process.
+In the realm of C instruction, the challenges of pointers and memory management loom large, whether dealing with global, local, or dynamic memory.
+The syntactic complexities and semantic inconsistencies inherent in traditional C declarations often hinder students' comprehension of fundamental concepts.

-To address these challenges, ABC adopts a Pascal-like syntax for declarations and maintains consistent semantics throughout the language.
-By simplifying declaration syntax and ensuring semantic coherence, ABC minimizes unnecessary distractions and enables students to focus on mastering the underlying principles of memory management and pointer manipulation.
-In this regard, ABC strives to be not just a programming language, but a tool for educators to deliver a more effective and engaging learning experience.
+ABC addresses these challenges by adopting a Pascal-like syntax for declarations and maintaining consistent semantics throughout the language.
+By streamlining declaration syntax and ensuring semantic coherence, ABC minimizes distractions, allowing students to focus on mastering the principles of memory management and pointer manipulation.
+In this way, ABC transcends being merely a programming language; it becomes a tool for educators to deliver a more effective and engaging learning experience.

-By providing a clear and intuitive syntax coupled with coherent semantics, ABC aims to be more than just a teaching language—it aims to be A Better C, empowering students to overcome the hurdles of C programming with confidence and clarity.
+With its clear syntax and coherent semantics, ABC aspires to be more than a teaching language—it aims to be *A Better C*, empowering students to navigate the complexities of C programming with confidence and clarity.

+## Why C (or ABC) and not ...?

+The past decade has witnessed the emergence of numerous programming languages—such as Rust, Zig, Go, and Odin—each touted as superior alternatives to C (or C++).
+These languages address specific problems commonly encountered in C programming and offer distinct solutions, each prioritizing different aspects of programming.

+Some languages may prioritize memory management, leading to features like garbage collection, while others prioritize performance, eschewing such mechanisms.
+Variations in the handling of unsafe pointers also reflect differing priorities among languages.

+However, discussions about garbage collectors and safe pointers can seem abstract without firsthand experience.
+In C (and consequently, ABC), learners confront the very problems for which these features provide solutions, laying a solid foundation for understanding and appreciating the design decisions in alternative languages.

+# How ABC addresses problems in teaching C

 ## Declarations in C and ABC